Where can I install tile flooring in my home?

 Tile flooring can be installed in almost any room.
 You can use it for both indoor and outdoor spaces, on any floor (including below grade, basement spaces).
 Tile is a popular choice in kitchens and bathrooms thanks to its durability and natural resistance to moisture.

 Typically, tile flooring must be adhered to your home's sub-flooring using a tile adhesive or mortar.
 Once secured, the joints between tiles must then be sealed using grout to fill in the space and create a uniform, secure surface for your new tile flooring.

-If you have specific questions regarding installation, the team at Choice Floor Centers can help!
-We offer installation services in the Owings Marlyland area, and can offer tips if you decide to complete the installation DIY-style.*
+If you have specific questions regarding installation, the team at Choice Floors can help!
+We offer installation services in Maryland, and can offer tips if you decide to complete the installation DIY-style.*

 *Note: While DIY installation for tile flooring is certainly possible, we always recommend using a professional to ensure maximum quality and safety for your new floors.

 Let's start with what makes them similar - porcelain is a type of tile, meaning it is also made from clay and fired in a kiln.

 However, porcelain tile is made from a specific type of clay.
 Most tile is made from red or white clay.
 Porcelain tile is made from light-colored clay that has a slightly different chemical composition from the other clay types.
 When fired at high temperatures, this lighter clay creates an incredibly durable type of tile, called porcelain.
 Porcelain is also more moisture-resistant than other ceramic tile types.

 What is the difference between glazed and unglazed tile?

 Unglazed tile is tile without any additional coating.
 It is clay, fired in a kiln, and left its natural color.
 Unglazed tile is more durable but less resistant to moisture.
 Because they only come in natural tones, they are also not as versatile for design.